-I’m a huge avocado fan and go giddy when I see them on sale for 50¢ each.
+I’m a huge avocado fan and get giddy when I see them on sale for 50¢ each.

-The only downside is, the low price makes me want to buy a lot, but avocados can go back quickly!
+The only downside is that the low price makes me want to buy a lot, but avocados can go bad quickly!

-While it’s best to enjoy diced or sliced avocados when they’re fresh, you can save them for later and make an easy guacamole or avocado toast or smear for sandwiches!
+While it’s best to enjoy diced or sliced avocados when they’re fresh, you can save them for later and make an easy guacamole or avocado toast or smear for a sandwich!

-Aside from purely LOVING avocado, there are a few reasons to consider freezing them:
+Can you freeze avocados?
+Yes!
+Aside from purely LOVING avocados, there are a few reasons to consider learning how to freeze avocados:

 - You can take advantage of sales and discounts

-- Preparing for the freezer is essentially the prep work for the recipe
+- Preparing them for the freezer is essentially the prep work for the recipe

 - It’s EASY